 We asked Sheldrake for advice about how a complete novice could try mycology during our quarantine.
 He had lots of tips for us.

-But before we go any further, we want to share this important disclaimer from Amateur Mycology, a rule that all DIY mycologists must respect: “It is the sole responsibility of visitors to this site to positively identify their own mushrooms.
+But before we go any further, we want to share this important disclaimer about mushroom foraging from Amateur Mycology, a rule that all DIY mycologists must respect: “It is the sole responsibility of visitors to this site to positively identify their own mushrooms.
 This website is entirely for informational purposes only.”

 1. Start with a Kit